Nahid-Hasan-Sourav/a-11-service-review/README.md

 # About Project

-- This is a service review job site.
+- This is a service review web site.
 In this project I am using react-bootstarp,react-router-dom,react-icons,toast etc

 - On the home page there is a slider and some service cards and a single see all button clicking this button will take you to the all services page.If you go to the All services page, you can see all the services.